-Rolleston, Thomas William Hazen (T. W.) (1857–1920), poet, critic, and journalist, was born 1 May 1857 at Glasshouse, near Shinrone, King's Co.
-(Offaly), youngest child among three sons and a daughter of Charles Rolleston-Spunner (d.
+Rolleston, Thomas William Hazen (T. W.) (1857–1920), poet, critic and journalist, was born 1 May 1857 at Glasshouse, near Shinrone, King's County (Offaly), youngest child among three sons and a daughter of Charles Rolleston-Spunner (d.
 1887), barrister and county court judge for Tipperary, and his wife Elizabeth, daughter of John Richards, judge and baron of the court of exchequer, Ireland.
-He attended St Columba's College, Rathfarnham, where he was head boy, and TCD, graduating with an MA (1878).
+He attended St Columba's College, Rathfarnham, where he was head boy, and Trinity College Dublin (TCD), graduating with a Master of Arts degree (1878).
 His literary ambitions first emerged at university, where he won the vice-chancellor's prize for English verse (1876).

 Rolleston was a sporadic member of the Gaelic League, writing the lyrics for the ‘Deirdre cantata’, which won first prize at the first feis ceoil in Dublin (1897).
 At one point he suggested the foundation of a separate Gaelic League for protestants, and provoked controversy in 1896 by suggesting that scientific ideas could not be represented in the Irish language.
 Later, he conceded that he was wrong.
 In 1909 he settled in London when offered the job of editor of the German language and literature section of the Times Literary Supplement, a position he held until his death.
 He reinvolved himself in the Irish Literary Society and published a number of volumes based on Irish myth – including the influential Myths and legends of the Celtic race (1911) – and Wagner's Ring cycle.
 He was a founder of the India Society of London (1910).
 During the first world war he was librarian for the ministry of information and utilised his knowledge of Irish in the Obscure Languages section of the censor's department.